folio-org/folio-org.github.io/doc/setup.md

 ### Style guidelines and configuration

-Refer to the [coding style](/community/contrib-code#coding-style) section of the [Guidelines for Contributing Code](/community/contrib-code).
+Refer to the [coding style](/community/contrib-code#coding-style) sections of the [Guidelines for Contributing Code](/community/contrib-code).

+### Code analysis and linting

-Some modules have linter and code-style tools implemented as part of their build process.
+All code repositories have linter and code-style analysis facilities implemented as part of their continuous integration build process.
-Some modules provide configuration files to assist code management tools.
+The process is [explained](code-analysis), along with usage notes and configuration for running those tools locally.

 ### Use EditorConfig for consistent whitespace